[?] Subscribe To This Site

 Forth - Clean the stamp with a sanding block.
 This actually does the same thing as the eraser, but it's a little quicker.
 And, no, you will not hurt your stamp.

-If you need one, they are available in the Scrapbook-advice.com Rubber Stamp Store under the category Sanding Blocks.
+If you need one, they are available in the Scrapbook-advice.com Rubber Stamp Store under the category Sanding Blocks in the Rubber Stamp Store.
 My favorite is this white one, with a cushion inside.
 It's about 3 1/2 inches long and about 1 inch square.

 I hope these Rubber Stamp Conditioning